SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 - Node\.js Modules

-	- the `module.exports` special object is used to export data or functionality
+	- the `module.exports` - a special object is used to export data or functionality

     - we use `require()` to import them